afk-Legacy/Eventio/README.md

 ## Features

+✅ **Authentication**: Secure user authentication and authorization system for universities, trainers, and attendees.

 ✅ **Event Organization**: Universities can easily create, manage, and track various events.

 ✅ **Trainer Hiring**: Universities can hire experienced trainers to conduct events and share their expertise.